jenjch/banhMiLog/README.md

 The password for the mySQL connection is stored on a separate pw.js file and included in the gitignore file to prevent upload to GitHub.

+Heroku deployment required the setup of a JawsDB remote database.
+Procfile was also added to the root directory to resolve Heroku "cannot find module server.js" error.

 ## Deployment

 The completed application is available for download on Github: